Piyras23/DS5010F19/README.md

 Also the individual who gets the first place (we use the average rank in all the competitions), will get a $50 cash prize :D

 ## Course Policy
 - We will not take attendance in class.
 You can skip any sessions that you think you already are well familiar with the topics that are going to be covered.
-Just as the quizzes are online, if you skip class, you have to do the quiz in its allocated time.
-The link to quizzes will be posted online, so you should watch for that.
 - You can search the internet as much as you want, even during contests and exams!
 This is what you will do in the real world, and it is my responsibility to not give you something which is easily accessible online!
 - You can collaborate with any of your house members.
 But you **CANNOT** submit a same code for FEs and PAs (but you can do that for HCs)!
 In other words, you can talk about ideas, but each student should do the implementations by themselves.
+- The deadlines are strict.
+No late submissions will be accepted.